Skip to main content

 tip

-When using Nuxt.js, place the file in the /static directory.
+when using Nuxt.js or Next.js, place the file in the directory that follows.

 Example code